Purdue University (2017 - 2023)

-During my PhD at Purdue University, I taught Econ 210 (Principles of Economics) recitation in Fall of 2017, and one of the four sections of online Econ 251 (Microeconomics) in the Summer of 2019, for which I received the Krannert Certificate for Outstanding Teaching.
+During my PhD at Purdue University (Main Campus), I taught one section of Econ 210 (Principles of Economics) recitation in Fall of 2017, and one of the four sections of online Econ 251 (Microeconomics) in the Summer of 2019, for which I received the Krannert Certificate for Outstanding Teaching.
 I also served as a teaching assistant for undergraduate and graduate level courses, such as Money and Banking, Managerial Economics, Behavioral Economics and Econometrics.

 Currently, I am a Visiting Assistant Professor of Economics at Wesleyan University (Middletown, CT).
 I am teaching my third semester, and have taught three courses: